-Please click here to view the latest Kāhui Ako Update from Nicky Anderson, Ahuriri Kāhui Ako Lead.
+Please click here to read the 2021 End of Year Report for our Kāhui Ako Update from Nicky Anderson, Ahuriri Kāhui Ako Lead.

 The Ahuriri Community of Learning (COL) school members are enthusiastic about the possibility to collaborate together to ensure aspirational and meaningful student progressions and raised achievement for all ākonga in our community.
 We have the opportunity to work in new ways to develop a curriculum that is responsive to our community but also reflects the types of skills, knowledge, and dispositions that our students will need to be prepared for a changing world.

 The Māori name for Napier, Ahuriri, comes from the Māori chief Tū Ahuriri.
 He cut a channel into the lagoon at Ahuriri because the Westshore entrance had become blocked.
 Pāua in the lagoon were dying because of freshwater flooding and the water was also flooding his crops at Wharerangi.

 E rite ana tātou ki te kauwau e noho ana ki te toka.
 Ka pari te tai, ka ngaro te kohatu.
 Ka rere te manu.

 We are like the Cormorant sitting on a rock.
 The tide comes in and the rock disappears.
 The bird flies away.

 Membership of the COL – there are six schools that are part of the Ahuriri Community of Learning: